 The liabilities for leave encashment are not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
 They are therefore measured as the present value of the expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the Projected Unit Credit Method.
 The benefits are discounted using the market yields at the end of the reporting period that have terms approximating to the terms of related obligation.
 Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in Other Comprehensive Income.

-A. Amount recognised in the Balance Sheet (₹ in crore) Particulars As at 31 March 2020 As at 31 March 2019 Present Value of the Plan Liabilities 0.46 0.41 Fair Value of Plan Assets - - Net Liabilities / (Assets) 0.46 0.41
+Particulars As at 31 March 2020 As at 31 March 2019 Present Value of the Plan Liabilities 0.46 0.41 Fair Value of Plan Assets - - Net Liabilities / (Assets) 0.46 0.41